tredontho/purescript-book/text/chapter3.md

 {{#include ../exercises/chapter3/src/Data/AddressBook.purs:findEntry_signature}}
 ```

-This type signature says that `findEntry` takes two strings, the first and last names, and a `AddressBook`, and returns an optional `Entry`.
+This type signature says that `findEntry` takes two strings: the first and last names, takes an `AddressBook`, and returns an optional `Entry`.
 The optional result will contain a value only if the name is found in the address book.

 And here is the definition of `findEntry`: